Anita Erskine: Career

-Anita's first TV show appearance on Ghanaian TV was in 1998 when she hosted the Bold and Beautiful Omnibus Talk Show on Metro TV.
-In Canada she worked as an administrative assistant and then a radio show host at FLOW 93.5 in Toronto.
+Erskine's first TV show appearance on Ghanaian TV was in 1998, when she hosted the Bold and Beautiful Omnibus talk show on Metro TV.
+In Canada, she worked as an administrative assistant and then as a radio show host at FLOW 93.5 in Toronto.
 In 2006, she became the host of TV3's Mentor.
 After an audition in 2007, she became the Ghanaian correspondent for MNET's Studio 53.
-Later In 2009, while on maternity leave, she started to work at Viasat 1 in Ghana as the Lead Producer for the station's own programming.
+Later in 2009, while on maternity leave, she started to work at Viasat 1 in Ghana as the lead producer for the station's own programming.
 Upon her exit from Viasat 1 and Modern African Productions, she became the host of Ifactory Live's Pamper Your Mum, Cooking With and Making of a Mogul.

-Between 2007 and early 2009, Anita was the Corporate Communications Director of Tigo (owned by Millicom), taking roles in Ghana and the Democratic Republic of Congo.
+Between 2007 and early 2009, Erskine was the corporate communications director of Tigo (owned by Millicom), taking roles in Ghana and the Democratic Republic of Congo.

-She came back to Viasat 1 to "The One Show" in 2014.
-At the same time, she also hosted +233 Discovery which was developed by the Discovery Learning Alliance - now Impact Ed International.
+She came back to Viasat 1 to host The One Show in 2014.
+At the same time, she also hosted +233 Discovery, which was developed by the Discovery Learning Alliance – now Impact Ed International.

-In 2015, she became the co host for Accra - based Starr FM's "Starr Drive" with Bola Ray and then with Giovanni Caleb.
+In 2015, she became the co-host for Accra-based Starr FM's Starr Drive with Bola Ray and then with Giovani Caleb.
 She resigned from the group in November 2017 to focus on building her social impact initiatives and strategic communications firm.

-In June 2016, she founded her Communications Consultancy, Erskine Global Communications (formerly Anita Erskine Media).
-She built one subsidiary called Bosslady Productions.
+In June 2016, she founded her communications consultancy, Erskine Global Communications (formerly Anita Erskine Media).
+She created one subsidiary, Bosslady Productions.

-Since 2020, she has worked as a communications specialist to promote global awareness and policy change toward sustainable development through speaking engagements and event hosting.
+Since 2020, Erskine has worked as a communications specialist to promote global awareness and policy change toward sustainable development through speaking engagements and event hosting.
 She has hosted high-level dialogues, international conferences, summits, award ceremonies, product launches, and diplomatic receptions.
-Her notable appearances include the Mjadala Afrika Leadership Debate 2024 at the African Union Headquarters, the African Continental Free Trade Area (AfCFTA) Business Forum in Kigali, the Qatar Africa Business Forum in Marrakech, the ECOWAS Bank for Investment and Development Business Forum in Lomé, and the Global Financing Facility at UNGA 79 in New York.
-She has also hosted the Afreximbank Group Annual Meetings and the AfriCaribbean Trade and Investment Forum in Nassau.
+Her notable appearances include the Mjadala Afrika Leadership Debate 2024 at the African Union headquarters, the African Continental Free Trade Area (AfCFTA) Business Forum in Kigali, the Qatar Africa Business Forum in Marrakech, the ECOWAS Bank for Investment and Development Business Forum in Lomé, and the Global Financing Facility at UNGA 79 in New York.
+She has also hosted the Afreximbank Group annual meetings and the AfriCaribbean Trade and Investment Forum in Nassau.